-The most common symptom of kidney stones is intense pain in the loin – the area of the back between the bottom of the ribs and the hip bone.
-The pain may be felt in the abdomen or lower back and can radiate down to the groin region.
 The pain is referred to as renal colic and may last for a brief time or for several hours before subsiding.
-Renal colic is caused by the ureter trying to expel the stone towards the bladder though a wave-like motion (peristalsis).
+Renal colic is caused by the ureter trying to expel the stone towards the bladder using a wave-like motion (peristalsis).
 Other symptoms that may be experienced include:

-Stones are generally removed in two main ways — surgery or lithotripsy.
-The method used to remove the kidney stones will depend on a variety of factors such as age, medical history and condition of the person, and size, type and location of the stones.
+Kidney stones are generally removed in two main ways — surgery or lithotripsy.
+The method used to remove the kidney stones will depend on a variety of factors such as age, medical history and condition of the person, and size, type, and location of the stones.

 The different surgical techniques used to remove kidney stones include:

-Percutaneous nephrolithotomy (PCNL) – Where a thin tube with a camera at its tip (a nephroscope) is inserted directly into the kidney through the skin.
+- Percutaneous nephrolithotomy (PCNL) — where a thin tube with a small video camera at its tip (a nephroscope) is inserted directly into the kidney through a small cut (incision) in the skin.
 The stone is located and removed via the tube or shattered by ultrasonic waves

-Once a person has had a kidney stone, there is an increased likelihood they'll have more.
+Once a person has had a kidney stone, there is an increased likelihood they will have more.
 Steps that can be taken to prevent the development or recurrence of kidney stones include: